Harvard-IACS/2025-E115/milestone3.md

 - **Presentation Date:**  Mar 27
     <!-- Details on the schedule and location will be posted on **Ed**. -->
     Details on the schedule will be posted on **Ed**.
-  **Slides submission:** Please submit slides by noon on 3/27 via Canvas.
+  **Slides submission and/or GitHub Repo submission:** 9PM 3/27 via Canvas.

 ### **Presentation Requirements**